-11.1.4 Memory Load Balancing
+11.1.4.
+Memory Load Balancing

-You can balance the memory load by using some of the CPU load-balancing techniques for VMSclusters described in Section 13.1.5 to shift user demand.
+You can balance the memory load by using some of the CPU load-balancing techniques for VMSclusters described in Section 13.1.5, "CPU Load Balancing in an OpenVMS Cluster" to shift user demand.